 Biodiesel 201: Beyond the Basics

 Chevron Renewable Energy Group has an introductory guide to biodiesel that we call Biodiesel 101.
-With growing awareness and adoption of biodiesel among North American fleets, retailers and others in the fuel and transportation industries, those who are more experienced with the renewable fuel may want to learn even more.
+With growing awareness and adoption of biodiesel among North American fleets, retailers and others in the fuel and transportation segments, namely, those who are more experienced with the renewable fuel may want to learn even more.

 So, congrats.
 You’ve graduated from Biodiesel 101.
 Welcome to Biodiesel 201.

 One secret to creating some of the highest-quality biodiesel is in the producer’s manufacturing and purification processes.
 As an example, Chevron Renewable Energy Group has a proprietary pretreatment and production process that allows us to take lower-cost feedstocks from various sources and refine them into a lower carbon biodiesel product.
 This feedstock flexibility provides customers several benefits: